-4) 6a, 25m.
-Climb an easy, brittle rib to ledges.
-Move right onto better rock and climb up past a thread.
-Move right, passing a peg in a small groove, then direct, exiting onto ledges below a long overhang.
-Nut belay, or a bolted alternative out right.
+5) 6a+, 25m.
+Climb an easy, brittle rib to ledges, then move right to better rock and climb up (thread) and right, (peg), then direct, exiting onto ledges below a long overhang.
+Bolt belay out right.

 8) 4, 25m.
-Climb the wall then easy ledges.
-Belay beneath the bolt ladder.
+Climb the wall and easy ledges.
+Belay under the bolts.

-8) 6a+, 25m.
+9) 6b, 25m.
 Follow the bolts leftwards up the overhanging brown wall to a well-bolted stance in a niche.
-A brilliant pitch on a band of rock which serves Nueva Dimensión and Puto paseo ecológico equally well.
+A brilliant pitch.

-9) 6c, 15m.
-Follow the bolts up and left, negotiating a bush on the lip, to arrive at a well-bolted stance back on Angalada Gallego.
-Hanging on to clip all the bolts probably constitutes the crux of this pitch.
+10) 6b+, 15m.
+Follow the bolts up and left, passing a bush on the lip, to arrive at a well-bolted stance - on Angalada Gallego.
+Clipping the belay probably constitutes the crux of this pitch.

 FA.
 Miguel Cebrián, Roy de Valera